gianluca-rainis/magicExplorer/README.md

 - Score system based on kills and time
 - Health system with visual heart indicators
-- Firebolt magic with cooldown and directional aiming
+- Spells with cooldown and directional aiming
-- Multiple enemy types with different damage
+- Multiple enemy types with different damage, speed and bonus points
-- Pause menu with options and key reminders
+- Pause menu with options, key reminders and settings
-- Pixel-art-style visuals
+- Pixel-art-style visuals (all the graphics were drawn by the author)

 ---

 ## 🛠️ Built With

-- **Godot Engine 4.x**
+- **Godot Engine 4.4.1**
 - GDScript
-- Custom PNG textures
+- Custom textures
 - Modular scene architecture (player, firebolt, enemies, UI, etc.)

----

-## 📂 Project Structure

-res://
-├── main.tscn       # Main scene
-├── game.gd         # Core game logic
-├── player.gd       # Player controls and spells
-├── goblin.gd       # Basic enemy
-├── firebolt.gd     # Spell projectile
-├── UI/             # HUD, pause menu, labels
-├── images/         # Sprites and textures
-└── Global.gd       # Global configuration

 ---